mrblanchard/MuraSimplify/README.md

 # Mura Simplify

-Mura Simplify is a plugin for Mura CMS, the feature-rich CMS written in ColdFusion.
-It enables you to simplify the user experience of the Mura CMS administration area for different user roles.

-Mura Simplify can enable or disable almost every aspect of the Mura CMS administration area.
-Including the main navigation, site manager columns, content tabs and content attributes.
-All of this is customizable per user group and per content type (class extension).
+Mura Simplify is a plugin for Mura CMS that enables you to simplify the user experience of the administration area for different user roles.
+It can enable or disable a wide variety of features of the administration area, including the main navigation, site manager columns, content tabs and content attributes.

 ## Minimum Requirements

 - Mura CMS v6.x
 - Adobe ColdFusion v10.x or Railo v4.x

-## Importent notice
+## Important notice

 Mura Simplify is not a security plugin or permission system.
 It simply tries to make the administration area easier to use for authorized users.
 It provides this simplification through the use of CSS and Javascript.